Key to Rick's Wine Journal Comments and Notes and related Wine Terms

 WS Wine Spectator about Apaltagua Wine Spectator Magazine

-WS Wine Spectator Magazine Rating based on the 100 point scale - see below.
+Wine Spectator Magazine Rating based on the 100 point scale - see below.
 Unlike Mr. Parker in the Wine Advocate, Spectator has as many as two dozen different raters in their various writers and editors.
 Typically, they'll reveal themselves and their ratings with their initials at the end of a rating ie. JL for James Laube their California writer.

 W&S Wine & Spirits Magazine